Questions about hair:

 Once I’ve decided whether or not to move forward with a collaborative opportunity, I mix my needs for the blog post, with the needs of the brand.
 For example, I want to shoot anything that shows up on my blog, instead of accepting stock images.
 Secondly, I will write it in my own voice.
 Brands, on the other hand, may have initiatives like “spelling out the entire product name” or including details about the company within the post.
 Both for brand awareness, and SEO needs, these are things that I oblige with in exchange for working together on the post.

 In regards to deciphering a sponsored post, you will see a disclaimer within the post clarifying whether or not it is sponsored.

 “I dislike the direction of your blog.
 There are too many sponsored posts.”

 I have had the opportunity to monetize my content since early 2011, both with BlogHer Ads and other collaborative opportunities.
 At one time, I learned the hard lesson of saying yes to way too many sponsored posts, and shared a post about how I was going to remedy that.
 Since then, I’ve been much pickier about what brands I work with here on The Small Things Blog.
 At this time, I’m comfortable with the amount of sponsored and non-sponsored posts.
 Being a blogger is a very unique job and monetization comes in many, many different forms.
 You will find a mix of referral links, sponsored posts, and sidebar ads on The Small Things Blog.
 A permanent disclaimer lives on my right sidebar to explain referral links.
+I monetize my content because this blog is my job, and in order to continue providing free content, I need to be able to pay for the necessities involved in maintaining the blog.
 If you have any questions about my monetization choices, please send me an e-mail!
 On that same note, if you are a blogger and are interested in learning how to monetize your content, I wrote a 3 part series on blogging here!